tidev/titanium-docs/README.md

 Once you have made sure the automatically generated markdown is correct you can add the new type to the sidebar in `docs/.vuepress/config.js` under the `/api/` key.

+## Deploy

+One time:

+	git remote add dokku dokku@tisdk.com:tisdk.com

+Then to release:

+	git push dokku main

 ## Contributions

 Open source contributions are greatly appreciated!
-If you have a bugfix, improvement or new feature, please create [an issue](https://github.com/appcelerator/titanium-vuepress-docs/issues/new) first and submit a [pull request](https://github.com/appcelerator/titanium-vuepress-docs/pulls/new) against master.
+If you have a bugfix, improvement or new feature, first make sure you have signed the [TiDev CLA](https://github.com/tidev/organization-docs/blob/main/AUTHORIZED_CONTRIBUTORS.md), then create
+[an issue](https://github.com/appcelerator/titanium-docs/issues/new) first and submit a [pull request](https://github.com/appcelerator/titanium-docs/pulls/new) against master.

 ## License